dinruz/js-exercises-functions-arrays/README.md

 <details>
   <summary><strong>🟢 Exercise 9: Display products</strong></summary>

 Write a function `displayProduct()` for displaying perfumery products.
-It takes a `name` (mandatory string) and `price` (optional number, defaults to '0.00 EU'R).
+It takes a `name` (mandatory string) and `price` (optional number, defaults to '0.00 EUR').
 If the product is complimentary, it's a free item and you should input only its name.
 However, the function must always print both the name and price, regardless of whether it's free or not.

 Call the function twice: